-Nature in Mind provides varied opportunities and activities related to heritage and nature in small, supportive groups.
+Nature in Mind provides varied opportunities and activities related to nature in small, supportive groups.

 How to Get Involved

-You can apply to Nature in Mind if you are over 18, feel you are excluded or experience mental health difficulties such as depression or anxiety, and would find it difficult to access local heritage and nature sites without support.
+You can apply to Nature in Mind if you are over 18 and are living with a health condition and would find it difficult to access green spaces and nature activities without support.
 You don’t need a medical diagnosis.

-To take part in Nature in Mind ask your support worker, health professional, or doctor to complete our referral form, or if you are not able to do this you can complete it yourself.
+To take part in Nature in Mind ask your support worker, health professional, or doctor to complete our referral form.
+If you are not able to do this you can complete it yourself.

 Once we have received your completed referral form we will contact you by letter to let you know that you have been accepted and are now free to book onto activities.